nanobox-io/nanobox-docs/source/app-config/runtime-services.html.md

 ---
 title: Runtime & Services
+description: Your app's runtime and supporting services are all configured in your boxfile.yml.
 ---

 Your app's runtime and services are all configured in your `boxfile.yml`.
 For the deep dive into all the configuration options available, view the [boxfile.yml documentation](/boxfile/).